 The drawback?
 You may end up paying more in premiums because you’re in a high-risk life insurance category.
 Your approval for a life insurance policy is going to depend on the answers to four questions life insurance companies will ask:

 - What stage was your breast cancer stage?

 - What kind of treatment did you undergo?

 The stage of breast cancer is dependent upon how far beyond the original tumor the cancer cells have spread.

 If you need life insurance and have been currently diagnosed with the disease, you may look into securing a final expense or burial life insurance policy.
 These policies have no health questions.
 That means they’re a no medical exam life insurance policy.
-The drawback of these policies is they often have a graded benefit.
-This means there is a waiting period (usually 2 years) before the death benefit will be paid in full.

 What Price Will I Pay For Life Insurance?

 This is the hardest question to find an answer to because each company has around 15 different rate classes.
 The rate class you fall into and the kind of life insurance policy you decide on is going to dictate your premium amount.
 This is true of all breast cancer survivors, as the majority of insurance companies follow similar rules when it comes to the underwriting process.